AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Learn more about the number of drunk drivers in the U.S., the demographics most at-risk, and the steps you can take to keep yourself and others safe.

-• In 2022, adults aged 21 to 24 were the most likely to experience a fatal crash driving while drunk compared to any other age group.
+• Adults aged 21 to 24 (in particular men) were the most likely to experience a fatal crash driving while drunk compared to any other age group.

 DUI Fatalities by Category